jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 </div>

 #### ReLU
 ReLU is one of the most popular activation functions.
-Its popularity arrives because it works better with gradient descent.
-It performs better than the sigmoid function because the sigmoid node saturates easily and works less efficiently with gradient descent.
-(The reasons why some functions work better in gradient descent will be explained later.)
+It converges faster to the optimized solution because it is less easy to  saturated comparing with sigmoid or tanh.
+The gradient in saturated regions are close to 0.
+Gradient descent (discuss in detail later) depends on gradient to train $$W$$.
+If it is too small, $$W$$ learns slowly.
+Also computing ReLU is simple without expensive exponential function.

 $$
 y = max(0, x)